ucam-department-of-psychiatry/camcops/docs/source/server/server_config_file.rst

 FILE_MAKE_DIRECTORY
 ###################

-*Boolean.*
+*Boolean.* Default: false.

 Make the directory if it doesn't already exist.
-Default is false.

 FILE_OVERWRITE_FILES
 ####################

-*Boolean.*
+*Boolean.* Default: false.

-Whether or not to attempt overwriting existing files of the same name (default false).
+Whether or not to attempt overwriting existing files of the same name.
 There is a **DANGER** of inadvertent data loss if you set this to true.

 (Needing to overwrite a file suggests that your filenames are not task-unique;
 try ensuring that both the ``tasktype`` and ``serverpk`` attributes are used in